Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 Wheelchair-accessible toilets on InterCity tilting trains and double-deck trains (IC 2000).

 On InterCity tilting trains (ICN) and on double-deck trains (IC 2000), the wheelchair compartment and a toilet accessible for wheelchair users are located in 1st class.
-These compartments can be used by a wheelchair user and a companion with just one 2nd class ticket, as long as they hold the Companion Card ‘Disabled Passenger’s ID Card’.
+In these compartments, one passenger in a wheelchair and one accompanying person are entitled to travel with a single 2nd class ticket, provided they possess a Companion Travelcard.

 This applies to the following passengers: